 In order to obtain a mechanical permit, the following information is required at the time of application:

 - Depending on the complexity of the project, drawings and specifications may be required.
-These drawings and/or specifications would include, but not be limited to, floor plans showing all registers, plenums, duct work, and grills for exhausts, make up, and supplies; the size, location, and type of all heating and cooling equipment; the size and location of all fans; the location, size and type of all duct work; and other plans, calculations, or specifications as may be deemed necessary by the building inspection office.
+These drawings and/or specifications would include, but not be limited to, floor plans showing all registers, plenums, duct work, and grills for exhausts, make up, and supplies; the size, location, and type of all heating and cooling equipment; the size and location of all fans; the location, size and type of all duct work; the location, size and type of any tanks; and other plans, calculations, or specifications as may be deemed necessary by the building inspection office.

 - The owner's complete name, present mailing address and phone number.

 - The kW, ratings, horsepower, etc. of all equipment.